A pillar for content marketing success is maintaining a blog. Not just any blog — one that puts out high-quality content on a consistent basis.

 Step 6.
 Review Previously Published Articles on the Topic

-Just because some topics or feature story ideas have been written about before doesn’t mean they’re not worth writing about again.
+Just because some topics or article ideas have been written about before doesn’t mean they’re not worth writing about again.

 There’s always some new development or technique that makes past content worth revisiting.
 Aside from putting out new posts, you can refresh old content and breathe new life into them.